-What Type Of Policy Should I Buy?
+What Type of Business Insurance Should I Buy?

 Most bank loans or SBA loans mature within 10 years or less.
-As a result, most prudent business owners opt for a 10 year term life insurance policy that extends across the life of the loan.
-This kind of short term policy is the most desirable option since they are the cheapest form of life insurance.
+As a result, most prudent business owners opt for a 10 year term life insurance policy.
+So it extends across the life of the loan.
+This kind of short-term policy is the most desirable option since they are the cheapest form of life insurance.

 Medical vs No Medical Exam Life Insurance

 If you need to get a policy in place quickly to close on your loan, you can consider a no medical exam policy.
-While no medical exam may cost a bit more than policies that require an exam, depending on the amount of your loan, and your age, the pricing difference may be minimal.
+A no medical exam policy may cost a bit more than policies that require an exam.
+This will depend on the amount of your loan and your age.
+However, the pricing difference may be minimal.

 Just like every other type of plan, there are going to be some pitfalls.
 Since you are not going through an underwriting process, you will pay more for the coverage you receive.
 This is true of any no exam life insurance policy.

-Setting Up Your Policy
+Setting Up a Business Insurance Policy

 Once you’ve found a 10 year term life insurance policy to fulfill the needs of the small business loan, you need to designate a beneficiary.
 It may seem like you need to name the bank as the beneficiary to the loan, but avoid doing so.

 To designate the policy as the required collateral for the loan, you will need to complete a collateral assignment form.
-The borrower and the bank sign the form and give it to the life insurance company so the company is aware that the policy is collateral for a bank loan.
+The borrower and the bank sign the form and give it to the life insurance company.
+Then, the company is aware that the policy is collateral for a bank loan.

 This differentiates us from agents that only work with one company, in that we work to get you the best rates from all the top life insurance companies in the United States.
-This way you know you are getting the best rates and not just the best rates that a single carrier has to offer.
+This way you know you are getting the best rates.
+And not just the best rates that a single carrier has to offer.

 It’s important to note that the insurance policy that you buy is only going to satisfy the requirements of the loan, it won’t provide any coverage for your family.
 During this process is a great time to look at getting insurance coverage for your family.